tencentyun/intlcloud-documents/yehe_doc/存储/文件存储/快速入门/在 Windows 客户端上使用 CFS 文件系统_intl_en.md

 #### 3. Add an anonymous user and user group

 3.1.
 Open the Registry
-Enter the `regedit` command in the command line window and press Enter to open the Registry.
+Enter the `regedit` command in the command-line tool and press Enter to open the Registry.
 <img src="https://mc.qcloudimg.com/static/img/c9fca9a1b123a5b2dbc69b0ce66d539f/image.png" width="80%">